Primary Navigation Mobile

 • Well-assembled but the cabin doesn’t feel special

-As a result, overall it’s starting to feel a little old now thanks to the antiquated font used on the trip computer and the small touchscreen is unreadable under any form of sunlight.
+By the time it was pulled from the new car showrooms, the Mk4 Clio felt quite old.
+The font on its trip computer looked antiquated then and its small touchscreen is unreadable in direct sunlight.
 The media system is also unfathomable on the move with far too many sub-menus.

 We’re also less enthused about how lower-spec models don’t feature the same soft-touch plastics as derivatives further up the range, or that some of the controls on the centre console are orientated in such a way as to be more logical on left-hand drive cars, such as the starter button which is closer to the passenger than the driver.